dirkroorda/laf-fabric/docs/texts/getting-started.rst

    If you have a reference to an other python in your ``PATH`` (check by ``echo %PATH%``) then you should remove it.

-   After these operations, quit all your command prompts, start a new one, and say ``python --version``.
+   After these operations, quit all your command prompts, start a new one, and say ``python3 --version``.
    You should see something with 3.3 and Anaconda in the answer.